PHP vs IOP: Which Outpatient Program Is Right for You?

 While it is not an either-or comparison, PHP can be the right fit for those with more severe symptoms, while IOP can be effective for those who require less intensive levels of care.

-PHP typically involves 25-30 hours of treatment per week, while IOP generally involves 9–15 hours per week.
+PHP typically involves 25-30 hours of treatment per week, while IOP generally involves 9-15 hours of treatment per week.

 PHP is generally considered more rigorous, as it involves more hours of therapy, greater clinical supervision, and a more structured treatment schedule.
 IOP is less intensive but still provides meaningful clinical support.